blewater/boxed/README.md

-# Remote Workflows
+# Remote workflows

-Execute your streaming workflow activities partitioned to server and remote tasks for repeatable, reliable asynchronous workflow processes.
+Declare your workflow tasks fluently to **_run_** over gRPC asynchronous streaming goodness.

 ## Features
-* Bi-Directional tasks' configuration updates, powered by gRPC streaming.
+* Open sourced tech from orchestrated Blockchain distributed  deployments.

+* Define your dynamic execution-driven task configuration bootstrapping.

-* Monitor Your Workflow Hiccups.
+* Monitor Your remote task hiccups centrally.

-* Resume your workflow activities after disuptions.
+* Resume your workflow activities instantly, where you left off.

+* Run your distributed tasks linearly as you declare them.

-* Simple implementation that scales to your workflow needs.
+* Instant usage that scales to your workflow needs.

 ## Steps to create a workflow
 1. Declare your server and remote tasks execution order.